I’ve put together a 4-part series to help you define your personal brand and put it to work for you in your executive job search.

 - For what things am I the designated “go-to” person?

 Having a hard time identifying your motivated skills and areas of expertise?
-Try developing Challenge – Action(s) – Result(s) or CARs stories, and follow my suggestions to tell your brand story.
+Try developing Challenge – Action(s) – Result(s) or CARs stories.

 Find out how you’re perceived by the external world – the true measure of your personal brand.